shinyfuwante/hsrpvpdrafttool_fe/README.md

 # starrailpb.dev frontend
 https://starrailpb.dev/

 This is the front end for the Star Rail Pick Ban project, which uses SolidJS as its framework.
+This app is dockerized and hosted on Railway.

 This front end serves as a tool for players who enjoy the community-made Player vs Player (PvP) game mode for Honkai: Star Rail, which is a single player gacha game.
 The goal of PvP is to clear a certain stage of content faster than the opposing team.
 This game mode introduces a drafting phase where players can pick and ban characters, as well as declare equipment or duplicates (Extra copies of a character to increase their strength).
 Some equipment is penalized in points, which will overall slow down their final score.